dbrabon/file_adoption/README.md

 - **Items per cron run** – Maximum number of files processed and displayed per scan or cron run.
 Defaults to 20.
 - **Skip symlinks** – Enabled by default to ignore files reached through symbolic links.
 Disable to include them in scans.
-- **Inventory cache lifetime** – Number of seconds to keep scan results before performing a new scan.
-Defaults to 86400 (24 hours).

 Changes are stored in `file_adoption.settings`.

 ## Cron Integration

-When *Enable Adoption* is active, the module's `hook_cron()` implementation runs the file scanner during cron to register any discovered orphans automatically.
+When *Enable Adoption* is active, the module's `hook_cron()` implementation registers unmanaged files found in the tracking table on each run.
+Up to the configured number of items are adopted per invocation so large inventories can be processed gradually.
-If a cached inventory of scan results exists and is still within the configured cache lifetime, cron processes items from that list before performing a new scan.
-This allows large inventories to be adopted across multiple cron runs.

 ## Manual Scanning